 By Chris Carmichael

-Coming into a major event like the Ironman World Championship, you have likely left very little to chance.
+Coming into a major event like an Ironman triathlon, you have likely left very little to chance.
 Your hydration and nutrition strategy has been tested in training, your equipment has been scrutinized for optimal fit and comfort, and you’ve been focused on your training for many months.
 That level of preparation maximizes the chances that your race will progress according to your plan, but to be truly prepared for competition you should also know the steps you’re going to take if your plan starts to unravel.

 If you start experiencing symptoms of a hydration crisis during your race, remember that you can bring yourself back from the brink and still finish strong.
 Here are some guidelines for getting back on track quickly:

 1. Separate your nutrition and hydration sources: Prioritize fluids and electrolytes over calories, especially because many athletes experience greater nausea when consuming calories in a dehydrated, overheated state.
 Choose an electrolyte drink or a combination of water and electrolyte tablets.
 You’re still going to need energy, but get the fluids and electrolytes in first, give them 5-10 minutes to get into the system before introducing calories.